Business Foundation Year

-You will have access to our Library & Learning Services, fully equipped seminar rooms and impressive IT suites.
+Located on our Mile Lane campus, you will have access to our Library & Learning Services (LLS), fully equipped seminar rooms and impressive IT suites.

 Careers and opportunities

-If you successfully pass your Foundation Year, you will be guaranteed a place on a relevant Honours Degree course at CU London, subject to meeting specific entrance criteria.
+If you successfully pass your Foundation Year, you will be guaranteed a place on an Honours Degree course at CU Coventry, subject to meeting specific entrance criteria.

 The strength of the course lies in preparing students, who are currently unwilling or unable to follow the more traditional route into the business profession, for progression on to a related degree course within CU or at other institutions.

 However, the course is not solely intended for students who wish to pursue a career in business.
-The knowledge and skills acquired because of completing the course are readily transferable onto a range of degree courses, such as:
+The knowledge and skills acquired after completing the course are readily transferable onto a range of degree courses, such as: